When Babesia Blocking Lyme Recovery Is the Missing Piece

 One patient spent nearly a year focused on mold detoxification.
 Her program included binders, antifungals, sauna therapy, and a strict anti-inflammatory diet.

-Her laboratory markers gradually improved.
-Yet clinically she felt worse.
+Laboratory markers gradually improved.
+Yet clinically, she felt worse.

 Her insomnia deepened.
 Panic attacks became frequent.
-Air hunger—an uncomfortable sensation of not getting enough air—was constant.
-Each detox phase triggered stronger reactions, but meaningful recovery never arrived.
+Air hunger—an uncomfortable sensation of not getting enough air—became constant.

 Further testing confirmed coinfection with Borrelia burgdorferi and Babesia microti.

 After beginning Babesia-directed therapy with azithromycin and atovaquone, her symptoms shifted quickly.
-Within weeks, her panic episodes decreased, the air hunger eased, and her POTS-like symptoms began to stabilize.
+Within weeks, the panic episodes decreased, the air hunger eased, and her POTS-like symptoms began to stabilize.

 In my clinical experience, this pattern is not uncommon.
 Babesia coinfection may sustain autonomic symptoms and fatigue even when other aspects of Lyme disease management are addressed.